Generalized Optimistic Methods for Convex-Concave Saddle Point Problems: Introduction

+Along another line of research, the concurrent work in \cite{alves2023search} built on the large-step HPE framework \cite{Monteiro2012,svaiter2023complexity} and proposed a new line-search free second-order method.
+Using the same subproblem solver as ours, it is shown to achieve an overall complexity of $\bigO({\epsilon}^{-\frac{2}{3}}+\log(\epsilon^{-1}))$ for monotone variational inequalities.
+On the other hand, we note that their approach requires prior knowledge of the Lipschitz constant of the Hessian, which is not needed in our line search scheme.
+Moreover, our analysis covers both the convex-concave and strongly-convex-strongly-concave cases, while it remains unclear how to extend the method in \cite{alves2023search} to the latter setting. }

-The rest of the paper is organized as follows.
-In section~\ref{sec:preliminaries}, we present some definitions and preliminaries on monotone operator theory and saddle point problems.
-In section~\ref{sec:BPP}, we review the classical Bregman proximal point method and show how some popular first-order methods can be viewed as its approximations.
-We propose our generalized optimistic method and the adaptive line search scheme in Section~\ref{sec:GOMD}.
+\textbf{Outline.} The rest of the paper is organized as follows.
+In Section~\ref{sec:preliminaries}, we present some definitions and preliminaries on monotone operator theory and saddle point problems.
+In Section~\ref{sec:BPP}, we review the classical Bregman PPM and show how some popular first-order methods can be viewed as its approximations.
+We propose our generalized optimistic method and the backtracking line search scheme in Section~\ref{sec:GOMD}.
 The first-order, second-order and higher-order optimistic method are discussed in Sections~\ref{sec:first_order}-\ref{sec:high_order}, respectively.
 We report our numerical results in Section~\ref{sec:numerical}.
 Finally, we conclude the paper with some additional remarks in Section~\ref{sec:conclusions}.